Why Skylake Yosemite Camp?

 How can I be sure Skylake is Safe?

 Safety starts at the top.
 Jeff Portnoy, owner/director, is a former attorney, father of two grown daughters and now a grandfather who has been the on-site and hands-on director since 1995.
 In addition, our staff-to-camper ratio exceeds all accreditation standards.
-All the staff also attends a one-week onsite training program and are required to have First Aid and CPR certifications.
+All the staff also attend a one-week onsite training program and are required to have First Aid and CPR certifications.
 Over 90% of our staff are also certified Lifeguards.
 We have a registered nurse who lives on site and a Doctor who is “on call” 24 hours a day.
 Every year we review our procedures to continually improve all phases of our operation.
 We have no rifle range, jet skis, motorcycles, or rock climbing.
 This doesn’t mean that the camp is risk-free, any outdoor activity carries a small risk- but we work very hard to control them.
 Skylake history speaks for itself having been in continuous operation since 1945 as a leader of California camps.

 What Kind of Activities Can My Child Take Part in at Skylake?

 Skylake offers over 20 activities on a daily basis.
 Over the course of the summer, over 75 different activities take place.
 The lake offers swimming, kayaks, paddleboards, canoes, and opportunities for special events such as regatta day and Olympics.
 Most important, Skylake campers choose their own activities.
-Because the campers eat, sleep and play together- incredible bonds of frienship are formed.
+Because the campers eat, sleep and play together- incredible bonds of friendship are formed.
 Our nightly campfires create memories for a lifetime.

 Where Do Skylake Campers Sleep?